Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 Can inclined sleeping help beyond reflux?

-Yes!
-It may improve circulation, reduce snoring, and ease sinus congestion.
+Yes—it may also improve circulation, reduce snoring, and ease sinus congestion.